 The most common cause for photos to be missing is that they haven’t finished uploading to iCloud.
 Revisit the original device, the one you took the photo on to see if it’s still there.
 If so, you can rest assured that it isn’t lost — you simply need to upload it to iCloud.

 This is an automatic process that your device will complete whenever it has enough battery power and a Wi-Fi connection.
 At the bottom of the Photos app, you should find a message informing you of any photos that are waiting to upload.
 You might be able to prompt them into action here at the risk of draining your battery.
 Or, keep your iPhone connected to power and Wi-Fi overnight.
 The photos should be uploaded by morning.

 Usually, it’s just a case of waiting for your device to do its thing.
-Once the photos are on iCloud, they’ll be accessible on all your other devices as well.
+Once the images are on iCloud, they’ll be accessible on all your other devices as well.